open-cluster-management-io/multicluster-controlplane/README.md

 - If you want to exposing the service:
   - While installing to OpenShift cluster, `.Values.route` should be set

-  - While installing to EKS cluster, `.Values.loadbalancer` shoule be set
+  - While installing to EKS cluster, `.Values.loadbalancer` should be set

-  - While installing to KinD cluster, `.Values.nodeport` shoube be set
+  - While installing to KinD cluster, `.Values.nodeport` should be set

+- If you want to enable the self management, `.Values.enableSelfManagement` should be set to `true`

+- If you want to delegate the authentication with kube-apiserver, `.Values.enableDelegatingAuthentication` should be set to `true`

 ### Option 2: Run controlplane as a local binary